hugofernandezs/DrowsinessDetectorSystem/README.md

 # DrowsinessDetectorSystem
-IA web application for testing different machine-learning models and its performance.
+Web application for testing different machine-learning models and its performance.